Egor-Sapronov/vigenere-cipher/README.md

 The Vigenère cipher is a method of encrypting alphabetic text by using a series of different Caesar ciphers based on the letters of a keyword.

 #Description
-n a Caesar cipher, each letter of the alphabet is shifted along some number of places; for example, in a Caesar cipher of shift 3, A would become D, B would become E, Y would become B and so on.
-The Vigenère cipher consists of several Caesar ciphers in sequence with different shift values.
 To encrypt, a table of alphabets can be used, termed a tabula recta, Vigenère square, or Vigenère table.
-It consists of the alphabet written out 26 times in different rows, each alphabet shifted cyclically to the left compared to the previous alphabet, corresponding to the 26 possible Caesar ciphers.
-At different points in the encryption process, the cipher uses a different alphabet from one of the rows.
-The alphabet used at each point depends on a repeating keyword.[citation needed]
 For example, suppose that the plaintext to be encrypted is:
 ATTACKATDAWN
 The person sending the message chooses a keyword and repeats it until it matches the length of the plaintext, for example, the keyword "LEMON":